ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-spatial-data.markdown

 ## Spatial search strategies

 {PANEL:GeohashPrefixTree}
-Geohash is a latitude/longitude representation system that describes earth as a grid with 32 cells, assigning to each grid cell an alphanumeric character.
-Each grid cell is divided further into 32 smaller chunks and each chunk has also an alphanumeric character assigned and so on.
+Geohash is a latitude/longitude representation system that describes earth as a grid with 32 cells, assigning an alphanumeric character to each grid cell.
+Each grid cell is further divided into 32 smaller chunks, and each chunk has an alphanumeric character assigned as well, and so on.

-E.g. The location of a 'New York' in United States is represented by following geohash: [DR5REGY6R](http://geohash.org/dr5regy6r) and it represents the `40.7144 -74.0060` coordinates.
+E.g. The location of 'New York' in the United States is represented by the following geohash: [DR5REGY6R](http://geohash.org/dr5regy6r) and it represents the `40.7144 -74.0060` coordinates.
 Removing characters from the end of geohash will decrease the precision level.

 More information about geohash uses, decoding algorithm and limitations can be found [here](http://en.wikipedia.org/wiki/Geohash).
 {PANEL/}